FuelLabs/fuel-docs/src/monolithic.md

 ### Resource constraints

 The blockchain is bound by the resource capacity of its nodes.
-Throughput is constrained by the resource requirements of a *single* node.
-Since the blockchain is replicated, not distributed, across nodes.
+Throughput is constrained by the resource requirements of a _single_ node since the blockchain is replicated, not distributed, across nodes.

 ### Scalability